-Hardware Management Interface functions
+Hardware Management Interface Functions

-The System z processors provide privileged instructions that allow an operating system running in a logical partition (LPAR) to perform hardware management functions (e.g., activating or deactivating processors, IPLing an operating system into an LPAR, adjusting LPAR performance characteristics, adjusting LPAR definitions, etc.) When defining an LPAR to PR/SM an administrator specifies whether the LPAR can control other LPARs by setting the Cross-Partition Authority Flag in the new LPAR definition.
+The System z processors provide privileged instructions that allow an operating system running in a logical partition (LPAR) to perform hardware management functions (e.g.,

+IBM Corporation Last update: 2011-06-17 activating or deactivating processors, IPLing an operating system into an LPAR, adjusting LPAR performance characteristics, adjusting LPAR definitions, etc.) When defining an LPAR to PR/SM an administrator specifies whether the LPAR can control other LPARs by setting the Cross-Partition Authority Flag in the new LPAR definition.
 LPARs without that flag set can not control other LPARs {AC.2::AC.2-R11-BCPii-1}.